 Lee University has been acclaimed as a top undergraduate educator, with an exemplary First-Year Experience and a strong foundational program of liberal arts, humanities, and sciences for all students.
 Lee’s philosophy of education is rooted in Church of God values and Christian faith, with an ultimate goal of producing Christ-centered leaders in professional careers and the church.
 While the college has traditionally been known for undergraduate education, since growing into a university Lee has put new emphasis on graduate degree programs designed for their use in the Church, including music, education, and ministry, as well as an acclaimed MBA program.
 With growing adult and online programs, Lee University looks ready to stand as one of Tennessee’s top universities well into the future.

-Founded in 1889, Belmont University began as the Belmont College for Young Women, a small school built in the unlikely location of the Belmont Mansion; while the mansion had been one of the most impressive antebellum homes in the South, it was crumbling, but the college’s founders were inspired by the bell tower that they made the centerpiece of the campus.
-While the college came under control of the Tennessee Baptist Convention during financial hardships in 1951 – prompting its transition into a coeducational, 4-year college – Belmont became independent again in 2007, after a power struggle over the convention’s leadership in the school.
+Founded in 1890, Belmont University began as the Belmont College for Young Women, a small school built in the unlikely location of the Belmont Mansion; while the mansion had been one of the most impressive antebellum homes in the South, it was crumbling, but the college’s founders were inspired by the bell tower that they made the centerpiece of the campus.
+While the college came under control of the Tennessee Baptist Convention during financial hardships in 1951 – prompting its transition into a coeducational, 4-year college – Belmont became independent again in 2007.
 Today, Belmont is a non-denominational Christian university ranked the #5 regional college in the South by U.S. News & World Report.

 Belmont has long been recognized as one of the most innovative institutions in the nation, and as its reputation has grown, so has its selectivity.
 While Belmont retains its Christian heritage and is proud of its Baptist roots, the university has also been recognized as one of the most progressive Christian colleges, including sexual orientation in its non-discrimination policy, for instance, and cultivating a reputation for diversity and inclusiveness.
-With around 8000 students, Belmont is the second-largest private university in Tennessee (after Vanderbilt), and with more than 75 majors, 25 master’s degrees, and 4 doctorates, it is one of the most comprehensive.
+With around 8000 students, Belmont is the second-largest private university in Tennessee (after Vanderbilt), and more than 90 majors, 25 master’s degrees, and 5 doctoral programs.
 A low student:faculty ratio keeps Belmont in the liberal arts college tradition, but its commitment to the future of work, knowledge, and research keeps Belmont one of Tennessee’s best universities.

 Freed-Hardeman University has been many institutions in its long history, but it has consistently been dedicated to providing opportunity for the people of rural central Tennessee.
 In its first iteration, the Henderson Male Institute, was founded by members of the Churches of Christ in 1869, and that college went through numerous changes before closing in 1907 under the name Georgie Robertson Christian College.
 The National Teacher’s Normal and Business College took over the empty campus in 1908, providing teacher’s education and business programs; it was renamed Freed-Hardeman College ten years later to honor its founders, and continued building to university status by 1990.